-The CIC Plan is summarized below under the caption "Potential Payments Upon Termination or Change of Control" following the compensation tables.
+The Energy Recovery, Inc. Change in Control Severance Plan (the "CIC Plan") is summarized below under the caption "Change in Control Plan" and the potential payments are summarized below under the caption "Potential Payments under the Change in Control Plan".
 Designed as a retention tool, the CIC Plan protects participating executives from economic harm in the event that their employment is actually or constructively terminated after a change in control of the Company.
 Under this "double trigger" approach, participating executives are eligible for severance and other benefits under the CIC Plan if they are terminated without "Cause" or leave for "Good Reason," as those terms are defined below, within 18 months after a change in control of the Company.